zuplo/docs/docs/articles/custom-domains.md

 By default, you can also use the url on `zuploapp.com` although, if you prefer that to be removed contact support and we can disable it for you.

+### 4. Redeploy

+Some changes, like the domain set in your developer portal, only get picked up on the deployment.
+After you set a custom domain it is a good idea to redeploy your environment to ensure everything is applied correctly.

 ## Cloudflare Customers

 Zuplo uses Cloudflare for routing custom domain traffic to our servers.
 If you